uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 Of course, this counter cannot work as expected.
 After trying the demo, you can see count in "State: {count}" is incremented by one each time the user clicks on the "click" button but the alert message is showing 0 after three seconds.
 Why would this happen?

-This is due to the fact that each render in react has its own states, props, event handlers, ... and everything.
-At the time you clicked on the start button, setTimeOut() puts the callback function together with the count = 0 onto the web api, then after three seconds, a message associated with count = 0 is printed.
+This is due to the fact that each render in React has its own states, props, event handlers, ... and everything.
+At the time you click on the start button, setTimeOut() puts the callback function together with count = 0 onto the web API, then after three seconds, a message associated with count = 0 is printed.

 Notice even though "state:0" is incremented normally, it doesn't conflict with the fact each render has its own state.
 In fact, every time we click the "click" button, the state has changed, which triggers re-rendering.